 1. Delete the Apps You Don't Offen Use

 We love downloading a new app the moment we listen to something interesting about it.
 But here is a suggestion, if there are apps in your device that are not in use or you hardly use it, make sure to delete those.
 This is because all the apps keep running in the background which can be responsible for the overheating of the device.

 2. Check Battery Usage

-iPhone overheating issue can emerge sometimes when there are number of hidden apps running in the background as mentioned above.
+iPhone overheating issue on iOS 11.3 can emerge sometimes when there are a number of hidden apps running in the background as mentioned above.
 You can also check battery usage that will let you know which app is eating up how much amount of battery.
 This will also help you know battery life of your device.

 - So, go to “Settings” > “Battery” and wait until the device is reading the running apps.

 - You will find the apps now and how much battery each one is consuming.
 You can also go to “Last 7 Days” option to find the status of the battery eating apps within last 7 days.

 - Now, tap on clock kind of icon and you can examine the detailed information of the apps.